August 7, 2019

 More information on the race itself:

-On September 2, 2017, Bhutan will see the 8th running of the Tour of the Dragon, a one-day mountain bike race from Bumthang to Thimphu over 268 km or 166.5 miles, climbing over four mountain passes with a total climbing ascent of 13,100 feet.
-This race is not only considered one of the most difficult (and craziest) one-day races, but also the most scenic with the Bumthang – Thimphu highway passing through stunning, scenic river valleys, dense, rich pine and cypress forests, terraced farms, and prayer-flag-strewn mountain passes.
-For more information on the race, please visit www.tourofthedragon.com
+On 7 September, 2019, Bhutan will see the 10th running of the Tour of the Dragon, a one day mountain bike race from Bumthang to Thimphu over 268km, climbing over four mountain passes with a total climbing ascent over 13,100 feet.
+This race is not only considered one of the most difficult (and craziest) one day races, but also the most scenic with the Bumthang – Thimphu highway passing thru stunning scenic river valleys, dense rich pine and cypress forests, terraced farms and prayer flag strewn mountain passes.
+For more information on the race, please visit www.tourofthedragon.com.